WE-are-FPV/JeNo-5.1/README.md

 ![JeNo Classic vs Cinematic](./images/ClassicVSCine.jpg)

+> [!CAUTION]
-`Note: The coaxial cable sold with the Air Unit O3 (11.5 cm) barely fits with the cinematic camera plates.
-It is recommended to use a 20 cm coaxial cable (sold by RunCam and AxisFlying).`
+> Note: The coaxial cable sold with the Air Unit O3 (11.5 cm) barely fits with the cinematic camera plates.
+It is recommended to use a 20 cm coaxial cable (sold by RunCam and AxisFlying).

 | Freestyle camera plates | Cinematic camera plates |
 | :---: | :---: |